Yadab-Sd/email-sender/README.md

 # 📧 Email Sender Service

 A simple Node.js application that sends emails using the `nodemailer` package.
-This service ensures smooth email delivery with customizable options for creating folders and managing attachments.
+This service ensures smooth email delivery with minimal setup.

 ---

-## 🚀 Features
+### 🚀 Features

 - Lightweight and customizable codebase.
 - Designed to be beginner-friendly.